mynorel/framework/src/Mynorel/Console/README.md

 🌱 Mynorel has taken root.
 → Core, CLI, and Myneral templating are now alive.
 → Theme: myneral-dark
-→ Begin your journey: myne guide
+→ Begin your journey: mynorel guide

 → Chapters in your story:
  - home